THE GROWER PROGRAM

 Ecology education for all.

 3x more land in the U.S. is covered in turf grass than irrigated crops.
 We're changing that with our Grower Program.
-A collaboration between Roots Down, community colleges and universities, and local governments, The Grower Program is a suite of educational services that provides communities with all the tools they need to join the Green Jobs Revolution.
+A collaboration between Roots Down, community colleges and universities, and local governments, The Grower Program is a suite of hands-on curriculum that helps communities join the Green Jobs Revolution.

-Next, we work with local community colleges and universities to introduce an official curriculum that will benefit the entire community.
-From a 10 week certification course for residents and government employees to a 2-year degree in Productive Urban Landscapes, the Grower Program lays the groundwork for the future of 21st century landscaping.
+We work with local community colleges and universities to introduce an official curriculum that will benefit the entire community.
+From a 10-week certification course for residents and government employees to a 2-year degree in Productive Urban Landscapes, the Grower Program lays the groundwork for the future of 21st century landscaping.

 The Grower Program does more than train future land stewards, it also brings the community together through a shared interest in developing urban gardens and pollinator habitats.
 We work directly with the stewards to develop ongoing community events that showcase the landscapes and provide residents, students, and government employees the chance to work side-by-side growing these beautiful spaces.

-When you sign up for the Grow, Don't Mow network, you get more than landscaper training...you join a movement.
+When you enroll your departments in the Grower Program, you get more than landscaper training...you join a movement.

 We introduce the Grower Program by working with your government to identify the most impactful department for the hands-on 2-year certification training.

-The Grower Program comes with multiple pilot projects in order to provide government employees and vendors opportunities to design, build, and maintain Productive Urban Landscapes.
+The Grower Program uses real-life community pilot projects in order to provide government employees and vendors opportunities to design, build, and maintain Productive Urban Landscapes.